I remember several years ago, being about 20 years old, and I was out with a group of girlfriends. None of the men seemed interested in me.

-When we think this way, we will always be insecure
+When we think this way, we will always be alone

 In other words, women go for the man with the most status they feel they can get.
 We choose the best man we believe we are worthy of.

-Why we need to question our statements of ‘men are intimidated by me’.
+Why we need to question the idea of ‘men are intimidated by me’.

 If men are intimidated by us, fine.

-But if we keep that story in our heads…then we are simply avoiding facing the fake stories we tell ourselves and other possible realities.
+But if we keep that story in our heads that men are intimidated by us…then we are simply avoiding facing the fake stories we tell ourselves about why we can’ get a guy.

 Realities such as:

-2) Or the other fake story we often tell ourselves: that…we prefer living with the internal story in our minds of ‘they’re intimidated by me’ than feeling with our deep, inner yearning in our heart and body for a fully directed man to enter our life.
+Number 2 – Or the other fake story we often tell ourselves.
+That…we prefer living with the internal story in our minds of ‘guys are intimidated by me’ than feeling how much we yearn for a deep attachment to a guy.